harryw/NetYaml/README.md

 ## Usage

 The API is intended to be unobtrusive and loosely-typed.

-For example:
+Example Yaml.Parse usage:

 ```C#
 string yaml =